firebase/quickstart-nodejs/firestore-emulator/javascript-quickstart/README.md

 firebase --open-sesame emulators
 firebase setup:emulators:firestore
 ```
-Start the database emulator (and leave it running during the tests)
+Start the firestore emulator (and leave it running during the tests)
 ```
 firebase serve --only firestore
 ```